I am an SVSU graduate whose academic journey began at a community college

 Jackie has been a mentor for the Great Lakes Bay Regional Youth Leadership Institute, a member of the Student Social Work Organization, secretary of the Organization for Black Unity, a member of Valley Voices choir and student worker in the Office of Diversity Programs.
 She is also a member of “Phenomenally Young Negotiating Change.”
 Jackie has also participated in a faculty-led study abroad to Uganda to work with kids at the Nyaka AIDS Orphan School and, as a required part of the social work program, has completed an internship.
 Her work included shadowing a case worker at Childrens Protective Services.

-No need to wonder if Jackie has enjoyed her life at SVSU.
-“I’m really sad,” she says.
-“I’ve made a ton of friends and am close to staff and faculty.
-Leaving will be hard.”
-Always focused and with an eye on the future, Jackie plans to go onto graduate school and someday would like to return to Uganda, possibly as a social worker for the Peace Corps.
+Always focused and with an eye on the future, Jackie has been accepted into MSU’s graduate program.
+She says that she would someday like to return to Uganda, possibly as a social worker for the Peace Corps.